ibex-team/ibex-lib/doc/strategy.rst

 The next step is to specify how property values are updated when the box is modified.
 This amounts to implement an ``update(...)`` function as follows.
-This function will be called at different points of the search process, through the *trust chain* principle to be explained further.
+This function will be called at different points of the stragegy, through the *trust chain* principle to be explained further.

 .. literalinclude:: ../examples/doc-strategy.cpp